doingcloudright/airship.tf/README.md

-::: warning KUBERNETES
+::: warning WARNING
-You might not switch to Kubernetes after you've used this modules
+You might not switch to Kubernetes after you've used this modules ;-)
 :::